-OPTIONAL, BUT DUE BY CLASS TIME WEDNESDAY 2/12
+OPTIONAL, BUT AIM FOR WEDNESDAY 10/13

 Instructions.
-This assignment is optional and does not count for a grade.
+This assignment is optional and will not be graded, but I will post solutions.
 You should definitely do it if you are rusty with programming, multivariable calculus, and/or matrix algebra, or could use a refresher (linear algebra is not a prerequisite for this class, but knowing a few basics will be helpful.
 There is a reference packet on the course website that includes some of the most important basic definitions.

-You are welcome to pick and choose the parts that you think will be useful to you (e.g., just the coding parts or just the math parts).
+You can do the whole thing if you want, or just pick and choose the parts you think will be useful to you (e.g., just the coding parts, just the math parts, or a bit of each).

-You may use any language you like to do this assignment - the tasks are stated in a language-neutral way.
-I recommend Python if possible, but R or MATLAB/Octave would be reasonable alternatives.
+You may use any language you like to do this assignment (and all assignments in this class) - the tasks are stated in a language-neutral way.
+I recommend Python if possible, but R would work fine too.

-There are some resources for Python and these other languages on the course webpage (under "Resources").
-You may want to install the Anaconda environment to help keep your stuff organized.
-At a minimum, you will need the numpy, scipy and matplotlib libraries, which will most likely need to be installed separately.
+There are some resources for Python on the course webpage (under "Resources").
+You may want to install the Anaconda environment to help keep your stuff organized, as well as an IDE such as Spyder or PyCharm.
+You will want the numpy, scipy and matplotlib libraries, and possibly also pandas which will most likely need to be installed separately (via Anaconda if you're using that).

-Whatever language you are using, you will certainly need to look up things from time to time.
+Whatever language you are using, you will certainly need to look things up from time to time.
 Reference manuals are available, but I would start by just Googling: for example Google python thingyouwanttodo, where thingyouwanttodo might be multiply matrices or histogram.
 If you know the name of the function you want (e.g., hist) you can type help hist at the command prompt to see documentation on how to use the function.

-You may also use any typesetting software to prepare your writeup, but the final document should be a PDF.
-LATEX is highly encouraged.
+You may also use any typesetting software to prepare your writeups, but final documents should be PDFs.
+LaTeXis highly encouraged.

-For Python code, I prefer to receive .py files directly, rather than a format like a Jupyter notebook, so I can open it in a text editor.
-Name your files something informative, and don't hesitate to use modular design (e.g., put helper functions in a separate file that you import from your main file).
+For Python code, I prefer to receive .py script files rather than a format like a Jupyter notebook, though you are more than welcome to develop code in Jupyter and then export it to .py.
+Name your files something informative, and use modular design where it makes sense (e.g., define helper functions in a separate file that you import from your main file).

-Date: Last Revised: February 2, 2020.
+Date: Last Revised: October 6, 2021.